marinthiercelin/Project_ML/README.md

 Using machine learning techniques viewed in class to classify particules

+## Functionalities

-## Recreate the final submission results:
+### Recreate the final submission results:

 - In a shell go in the directory Project_ML
 - Run `python3 run.py`
 - The file `submission.csv` will be created in the Project_ML directory

-## Change the data
+### Change the data sets
 You have the choice between 2 alternatives to use another set of data to test our methods:
 - Save them under train.csv and test.csv in the root directory Project_ML
-- Open cleaner.py with your editor, change 'train.csv' and 'test.csv' to the name of your 2 data sets
+- Open cleaner.py with your editor, change 'train.csv' and 'test.csv' to the names of your 2 data sets

-## Use one of the 6 implementations required:
+### Use one of the 6 implementations required:
 This will create the needed submission file (test_submission.csv) given by a specified implementation
 - Duplicate the file `tool_test_submission.py`
 - Open the new file in your editor (for example under 'my_new_file.py')